MicrosoftDocs/Virtualization-Documentation/tlfs.md

 times to intra-node hardware resources).

-The hypervisor maintains a map between pairs of physical nodes that indicate the “distance” (that is, the cost of accessing resources) between the nodes.
+The hypervisor maintains a map between pairs of physical nodes that indicate the “distance" (that is, the cost of accessing resources) between the nodes.

 ### <span id="_Toc222907211" class="anchor"><span id="_Toc342652791" class="anchor"><span id="_Toc439863998" class="anchor"></span></span></span>System Reset

-The hypervisor provides an interface for “enlightened reboot”, that is, a mechanism through which a guest may request the hypervisor to reboot the hardware platform.
+The hypervisor provides an interface for “enlightened reboot", that is, a mechanism through which a guest may request the hypervisor to reboot the hardware platform.
 The interface is provided through an MSR that is accessible on all virtual processors of a partition that possesses the